What I Like

 That’s just some of the story.
 She was awarded a gold medal from the French Academy of Sports for being excellent "in all sports."
 All!
 Swimming, skiing, bicycling, flying, ballooning, mountain climbing, ice skating, canoeing, and more.
 She outshot an entire army division in riflery.
 She piloted a balloon across the North Sea — many people had died trying that trick.
 (You can see her signed & dated bronze wings in the aviators’ chapel of St. Francis in Riverside, California.
 Amelia Earhart’s signed wings are there too, as are Eddie Rickenbacker’s and other famous flyers.)

 I had lived in Nancy, France, for a year while taking university classes two years after Marie died there.
 Our paths had never crossed, but she had lived there for 75 years in a city I knew well by then.
 I went back in 1982 to discover that not only had she been completely forgotten, in Nancy as well as in the rest of France, but she was about to be kicked out of her grave.
 She had died in such poverty that her gravesite was only rented for 20 years.
 Having died in 1963, it was time — in 1982 — for her to be removed, her remains put in a box, and her gravesite resold.
-For more information, see the website: www.mariemarvingt.com.
+For more information click on NEW BOOK! at the top of the page..

-Note to Hollywood: In addition to the French-language biography I’ve written about her, I’m working on an English-language bio AND have completed a dramatic and suspenseful 110-page biopic based on her life, "Wings."
+Note to Hollywood: In addition to the French-language biography and the English-language biography I’ve written about her, I have completed a dramatic and suspenseful 110-page biopic based on her life, "Wings."